 The best trick is to slice or mash avocado fresh right before serving.
 But if you need to prep it in advance, squeeze lime or lemon juice over the top and store it in an airtight container.
 For meal prep containers, keep avocado in a small silicone cup or sauce container inside your bowl-this way it doesn't get mashed into the beef and rice until you're ready to eat.

-Or, you can have a browse through my ground meat meal preps for more delicious eats.
+Or, you can have a browse through my rice bowl recipes for more delicious eats.

 Recipe